TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 On the B-17: in front a Ø18mm dural tube and the rear one a Ø11mm carbon tube.

-The innerwing parts have on the outside glued in polyester guide tubes.
+have on the outside, glued in, polyester guide tubes.

 Dural and Carbon Wing & Stabizer Joiners